frankstepanski/node-express-course/week3/readme.md

 **Serialization and Deserialization**

-The process of sending data in JSON format to a REST API is called **serialization**.
+The process of sending data in JSON format to REST API (request or response) is called **serialization**.

 >Serialization is the process of converting an object into a stream of bytes to store the object or transmit it to memory.